Search

 Instructions

-• Add the tahini paste, lemon juice, garlic, and salt to a food processor.
+• Add tahini, lemon juice, garlic, and salt to a food processor or blender.

 Notes